utopia-rise/jvm-godot-resource-serialization/README.md

 This project is currently a work in progress, and only support deserialization.
 For now it does not support internal resources (it will be added).

-We thank Bob Nystrom for his book [crafting interpreters](https://craftinginterpreters.com/) has inspired our code.
+We thank Bob Nystrom for his book [crafting interpreters](https://craftinginterpreters.com/), which has inspired our code.

 ## Project's goal

-If you are a java user and a Godot game developer, this project might feat some of your needs.
+If you are a java user and a Godot game developer, this project might feet some of your needs.
 Imagine you build a game with godot, with some static data, registered as Godot resource (tres).
 On an other side, you have a java application (multi-player server, spring rest service, ...) and want this java application to use those resource as JVM objects.
 This project is made for you !
-It provide a deserializer for godot resource data format, using reflexion to inject data into your class.
+It provide a deserializer for godot resource data format, using reflexion to inject data into your class instance, like you can do with json using Jackson.

 ## Usage